Allow switching the encoding to UTF-8 when exporting to CSV

 I think the problem can be resolved if users can override general_csv_encoding setting in CSV export options window like the following picture.
 The encoding in the drop-down list is defaults to general_csv_encoding and users can change to arbitrary encoding.
 We already have the similar drop-down in CSV import feature.

-#2 Updated by Felix Schäfer about 1 month ago
+#2 Updated by Felix Schäfer over 5 years ago

 Thank you for this suggestion, I think this would be a great improvement to the CSV export function.